🧬

 Unique facts and fascinating details

-- The Prague Ratter is considered one of the smallest dog breeds in the world based on its height.
+• The Prague Ratter is considered one of the smallest dog breeds in the world by height.

-- They are known for their 'deer-like' movement and elegant gait.
+• They are known for their 'deer-like' movement and elegant posture.

 Frequently Asked Questions